feniatriestocode/l1-cache-riscv/README.md

 	```

 ## Building the tests
 The basis of the testing environment is maintained from our predecessors.
 As a recap, a testbench written in C++ as well as the Verilog code for our toplevel are entered as inputs into Verilator, an open-source simulator that converts Verilog models into  C++.
 We then run the verilated output with the instructions (hex files) as arguments.
 The key difference is the use of custom tests written directly in C and compiled using riscv32-unknown-elf-gcc and the appropriate flags instead of the official ones under the repository riscv-tests.
+The 'vanilla' assembly generated, added additional complications to creating a testing environment.
 ![testbench_dark drawio](https://github.com/feniatriestocode/l1-cache-riscv/assets/96126980/8b686259-2259-41ec-a1cd-0f5d8a917584)

 We have divided the problem of verifying the correct functionality of our implementation in shorter, important steps.